Mastek Blog

 • What could be improved?

 The testers can act as a living retrospective for the team.
-Their specialist talent for quality checking and testing techniques makes them uniquely placed to use their voice and provide feedback into the team at every stage of delivery.
+Their specialist talent for quality checking and testing techniques makes them uniquely placed to use their voice and provide feedback to the team at every stage of delivery.

 2) Automate first, realise the benefits sooner

-One of key facilitators of this wider tester role is that so much of the manual verification activity can now be easily automated.
+One of the key facilitators of this wider tester role is that so much of the manual verification activity can now be easily automated.
 Automation does not replace testers, rather it liberates them for exploratory testing and providing feedback.

 Many still view test automation as an additional extra to manual testing.
 Whilst that was true a few years ago in the times of QTP and Winrunner, the case of ‘automate later’ in delivery has now diminished.
 Test automation frameworks such as Mastek’s own ATOM and SWIFT have made it cheaper to automate tests and quicker to realise the benefits of test automation.
-Test Driven Development and DevOps approaches have pushed the adoption of automate first in delivery to a point where a project’s test planning now includes automation from the start.
+Test Driven Development and DevOps approaches have pushed the adoption of automation first in delivery to a point where a project’s test planning now includes automation from the start.

 3) Test estimation is possible